Benhabiles-projects/ProteinNet/README.md

 # How to run the code
-> * Download the dataset (queries_ply_shape.tar.gz + ply_shape.tar.gz) from contest website and unzip it (http://shrec2021.drugdesign.fr/).
+> * Download the dataset (queries_ply_shape.tar.gz + ply_shape.tar.gz) from the contest website and unzip it.
-> * Run the Preprocess file to normalize data and simplify the protein shapes.
+> * Run the "Preprocess.pynb" file to normalize data and simplify the protein shapes.
-> * Run the ProteinNetModel file to characterize proteins and produce the dissimilarity matrix.
+> * Run the "ProteinNetModel.pynb" file to characterize proteins and produce the dissimilarity matrix.

+Note: code can be run cell by cell using google collab plateform for example.

 # Team